psw404/HHDS/README.md

 # HHDS
-Hydraulic hybrid debugging software，with Peak-CAN hardware. use language C#，to build the software. the database SQLServer is used to store the data which is collected by the hardware of PLC through the hardware PeakCAN to transfer the data.
+Hydraulic hybrid debugging software，with Peak-CAN hardware.<br>
+use language C#，to build the software. <br>
+the database SQLServer is used to store the data which is collected by the hardware of PLC through the hardware PeakCAN to transfer the data.<br>
-#HOW TO BILUD THE SOFTWARE